What is a rigid body?¶

 Як керувати rigid body¶

-A rigid body's behavior can be altered by setting its properties, such as friction, mass, bounce, etc. These properties can be set in the Inspector or via code.
-See RigidBody for the full list of properties and their effects.
+A rigid body's behavior can be altered by setting its properties, such as mass and weight.
+A physics material needs to be added to the rigid body to adjust its friction and bounce, and set if it's absorbent and/or rough.
+These properties can be set in the Inspector or via code.
+See RigidBody and PhysicsMaterial for the full list of properties and their effects.

 There are several ways to control a rigid body's movement, depending on your desired application.